LTUC/amman-dotnet-401d2/Curriculum/Class18/lab/README.md

 # Lab 18: WEB App for API Calls

 ## The Problem Domain

-Create a frontend application using ASP.NET Core MVC.
+Create a frontend application using ASP.NET Core MVC that makes request to an existing API

 ## Application Specifications